Mikkomario/Utopia-Vault-Scala/README.txt

         Tables object was converted to a class.
 Uses a ConnectionPool for reading class data instead of using an individual DB connection.

+        MultiLinkedStorableFactory now accepts any FromRowFactory as the child factory

     Fixes
     -----